Isospin effect on baryon and charge fluctuations from the pNJL model: Isospin properties of higher-order susceptibilities

 In the following, we consider fluctuation moments of conserved quantities, such as net-baryon and net-charge fluctuations, from the above 3-flavor pNJL model.
-The $n$-order susceptibility representing the cumulant of a given conserved quantity in the grand ensemble can be expressed as the derivative of the thermodynamic potential as
+The $n$th-order susceptibility representing the cumulant of a given conserved quantity in the grand ensemble can be expressed as the derivative of the thermodynamic potential as~\cite{Asa16}

 where $\mu_X$ represents the baryon ($\mu_B$) or the charge ($\mu_Q$) chemical potential.
 Numerically, the isospin chemical potential $\mu_I$ and the charge chemical potential $\mu_Q$ are equal to each other~\cite{Baz12,Che15}.
-In the present study, we use the empirical relation between the isospin chemical potential and the baryon chemical potential, i.e., $\mu_I = -0.293 - 0.0264\mu_B $ (MeV), determined from the statistical model fits of the experimental data from Au+Au collisions from center-of-mass energy $\sqrt{s_{NN}}$ = 7.7 GeV to 200 GeV~\cite{And09,Sta14,Hat16}.
-For the strangeness chemical potential, we take the empirical relation as $\mu_S = 1.032 + 0.232\mu_B $ (MeV)~\cite{And09,Sta14,Hat16}.
+In the present study, we use the empirical relation between the isospin chemical potential and the baryon chemical potential, i.e., $\mu_I = -0.293 - 0.0264\mu_B $ with both $\mu_B$ and $\mu_I$ in MeV, determined from the statistical model fits of the particle yield in Au+Au collisions at center-of-mass energy $\sqrt{s_{NN}}$ from 7.7 GeV to 200 GeV~\cite{And09,Sta14,Hat16}.
+For the strangeness chemical potential, we take the empirical relation as $\mu_S = 1.032 + 0.232\mu_B $~\cite{And09,Sta14,Hat16}.
 Note that the chemical potentials of $u$, $d$, and $s$ quarks in the 3-flavor pNJL model can be expressed in terms of $\mu_B$, $\mu_I$, and $\mu_S$.
-The higher-order susceptibilities are related to the skewness $S$ and kurtosis $\kappa$ measured experimentally in relativistic heavy-ion collisions through the relations
+The relations between these chemical potentials give some constraints on the quark and antiquark number densities in the phase diagram, and they are used to illustrate qualitatively the isospin effect from the isovector interactions.
+The higher-order susceptibilities are related to the skewness $S$ and kurtosis $\kappa$ measured experimentally in relativistic heavy-ion collisions through the relations~\cite{Asa16}

-where $\sigma$ is the variance of the conserved quantity.
-The subscript of the net baryon (B) or the net charge (Q) is omitted in the above equation.